Simon Rattle

-Rattle is also the patron of Birmingham Schools' Symphony Orchestra, arranged during his tenure with CBSO in mid 1990s.
+Rattle is also the patron of Birmingham Schools' Symphony Orchestra, arranged during his tenure with CBSO in the mid-1990s.
 The Youth Orchestra is now under the auspices of charitable business Services for Education.
 He received the Brit Award for Outstanding Contribution to Music in 2001 at the Classic Brit Awards.

 Biography

 Early life

-Simon Rattle was born in Liverpool, England, the son of Pauline Lila Violet (nee Greening) and Denis Guttridge Rattle, a lieutenant in the Royal Naval Volunteer Reserve during World War II.
+Simon Rattle was born in Liverpool, England, the son of Pauline Lila Violet (née Greening) and Denis Guttridge Rattle, a lieutenant in the Royal Naval Volunteer Reserve during World War II.
 He was educated at Liverpool College.
 Although Rattle studied piano and violin, his early work with orchestras was as a percussionist for the Merseyside Youth Orchestra (now the Liverpool Philharmonic Youth Orchestra).
 He entered the Royal Academy of Music (now part of the University of London) in 1971.
 There, his teachers included John Carewe.
 In 1974, his graduation year, Rattle won the John Player International Conducting Competition.

 After organising and conducting a performance of Mahler's Second Symphony while he was still at the academy, he was talent-spotted by the music agent Martin Campbell-White, of Harold Holt Ltd (now Askonas Holt Ltd), who has since managed Rattle's career.
 He spent the academic year 1980–81 at St Anne's College, Oxford studying English Language and Literature.
 He had been attracted to the college by the reputation of Dorothy Bednarowska, fellow and tutor in English.
 He was elected an Honorary Fellow of St Anne's in 1991.
 He was admitted to the degree of Doctor of Music honoris causa of the University of Oxford in 1999.

 Early career

 In 1974, he was made assistant conductor of the Bournemouth Symphony Orchestra.

-He joined the Glyndebourne music staff at the age of 20 in 1975.
+He joined the Glyndebourne Festival Opera music staff at the age of 20 in 1975.
 He went on to conduct over 200 performances of 13 different operas at Glyndebourne and on tour during the subsequent 28 years.

 His first Prom at the Royal Albert Hall, conducting the London Sinfonietta, was, according to the BBC Proms Archive website, on 9 August 1976.
 The programme included Harrison Birtwistle's Meridian and Arnold Schoenberg's First Chamber Symphony.
 In 1977, he became assistant conductor of the Royal Liverpool Philharmonic.